 - A bond is essentially a pre-paid savings account with a bank or insurance company that sets money aside in the event a project is not completed according to the contract between the property owner and the contractor.

-- Damage to persons or property due to contractor negligence may be covered by a insurance policy.
+- Damage to personas or property due to contractor negligence may be covered by an insurance policy.
 In some cases, the property owner could be held liable for personal injury if the contractor does not have insurance.